About American Home Shield

 - Some customer service complaints

-American Home Shield offers three warranty plans to cover systems, appliances or both.
-It's not the cheapest option, but it comes with some extra perks.
-Add-on coverage is available for electronics, pools and roof leak repairs.
+American Home Shield offers three warranty plans to cover systems and appliances, regardless of age.
+AHS provides additional coverage for electronics, pools or spas, and roof leak repairs.

 A link has directed you to this review.
 Its location on this page may change next time you visit.